-Delivering better research is fundamental to the Prime Minister’s Challenge on Dementia, and NIHR has a key role in boosting research to generate the research evidence needed to make a step change in prevention, treatment and care.
+Delivering better research is fundamental to the Government's 2020 Dementia Challenge, and NIHR has a key role in boosting research to generate the research evidence needed to make a step change in prevention, treatment and care.
 Across Government, research spending on dementia has increased by nearly 50 percent since 2010/11, with an ambition to further double spending over the decade following the end of the present Parliament.

 Key developments since May 2013 include: